wwrechard/pydlm/README.md

 Google data science post example
 -----------------
 We use the example from the [Google data science post](http://www.unofficialgoogledatascience.com/2017/07/fitting-bayesian-structural-time-series.html) to showcase `pydlm`.
 The code and data is placed under `examples/unemployment_insurance/...`.
-The data is the weekly counts of initial claims for unemployment during 2004 - 2012 and is available from the R package `bsts` (which is a popular R package for time series modeling, like R `dlm`).
+The data is the weekly counts of initial claims for unemployment during 2004 - 2012 and is available from the R package `bsts` (which is a popular R package for time series modeling).
 The raw data is shown below (left)
 <p align="center">
 <img src="/doc/source/img/unemployment_2.png" width=48%/>
 <img src="/doc/source/img/unemployment_1.png" width=48%/>